PseudoknotVisualizer is a PyMOL Extension for visualization that assigns different colors to each Pseudoknot layer.

 -f pymol \ # format: chimera or pymol

--m 0 # model ID in your viewer.
+-m 0 # model ID in your viewer if you choose chimera format with -f option.

 PseudoknotVisualizer can not color accurately the specified molecule when the sequence index in PyMOL viewer does not start with 1.